n0-computer/dumbpipe/README.md

 This is an example to use [iroh](https://crates.io/crates/iroh) to create a dumb pipe to connect two machines with a QUIC connection.

-Iroh will take case of hole punching and NAT traversal whenever possible, and fall back to a relay if hole punching does not succeed.
+Iroh will take care of hole punching and NAT traversal whenever possible, and fall back to a relay if hole punching does not succeed.

 It is also useful as a standalone tool for quick copy jobs.